zhiguangxu/vim-settings/index.md

 ---
 layout: page
 title: vim settings
-tagline: Default vim settings forked from jordanhudgens/vim-settings - Just a test
+tagline: Default vim settings forked from jordanhudgens/vim-settings
 description: Testing how to build a Github page by following the minimal tutorial on making a simple website with GitHub Pages.
 It is just a test of Github pages.
 ---